Trump Losing Sleep Over 'NYT' Op-Ed, Woodward Book, 'Obsessed' With Finding The Leaker, 'Vanity Fair' Reports

-The anonymous op-ed published in the New York Times, authored by a senior Trump administration official, is continuing to generate controversy.
+The anonymous op-ed published in The New York Times, allegedly authored by a senior Trump administration official, is continuing to generate controversy.

-As the Washington Examiner reported, a slew of senior Trump administration publicly denied writing the piece.
+As The Washington Examiner reports, a slew of senior Trump administration publicly denied writing the piece.

-Vice President Mike Pence, General James Mattis, Secretary of State Mike Pompeo, Head of Homeland Security Kirstjen Nielsen, Attorney General Jeff Sessions, along with dozens of other administration officials denied being the author of the op-ed, either in interviews with the press, through official statements, or via Twitter.
+Vice President Mike Pence, General James Mattis, Secretary of State Mike Pompeo, Head of Homeland Security Kirstjen Nielsen, Attorney General Jeff Sessions, along with dozens of other administration officials denied being the author of the op-ed — either in interviews with the press, through official statements, or via Twitter.

-But, President Trump remains obsessed with finding the leaker, he is losing sleep, coming across as “leathered,” and “freaked out,” according to Vanity Fair.
+But, President Trump remains obsessed with finding the leaker.
+He is losing sleep, coming across as “leathered,” and “freaked out,” according to Vanity Fair.

 “If you look at him the wrong way, he’ll spend the next hour thinking you wrote it,” a White House source confirmed.